Braided open book decompositions in $S^3$: Introduction

 The remainder of this paper is structured as follows.
 Section \ref{sec:defs} gives all the definitions and necessary background on the four properties B1) through B4) and how they relate to each other and to open book foliations.
 We then prove the implications B4)$\implies$B3) in Section \ref{sec:43}, B3)$\implies$B1) in Section \ref{sec:42} and the implication B2)$\implies$B4) in Section \ref{sec:31}, which together with the implications that are already known prove the equivalence between the properties B1) through B4).
 Theorem \ref{thm:3} and Theorem \ref{thm:benn} are proved in Section \ref{sec:23}.

 \ \\

-\textbf{Acknowledgements:} This work was supported by the Severo Ochoa Postdoctoral Programme at ICMAT, Grant CEX2019-000904-S funded by MCIN/AEI/ 10.13039/501100011033.
+\textbf{Acknowledgements:} This work was partially supported by the Severo Ochoa Postdoctoral Programme at ICMAT, Grant CEX2019-000904-S funded by MCIN/AEI/ 10.13039/501100011033 and by the European Union's Horizon 2020 research and innovation programme through the Marie Sklodowska-Curie grant agreement 101023017.
 The author would like to thank James Dix for pointing out errors in an earlier version of this article.